mitchelljustin/pragmatic-lightning/index.md

 ## Why Bitcoin?

-While there are other cryptocurrencies you could build on, I believe Bitcoin is currently still the best option.
+While there are other cryptocurrencies you could build on, the author of this guide believes Bitcoin is currently the best option.
 It has a proven 10+ year track record of not getting hacked or politically subverted.
 As a result it has the most liquid market, the most stable price and the best brand recognition.